 Palliative Care Education and Practice (PCEP)

-Only 66% of hospitals have palliative care programs in the U.S. Palliative care has a workforce shortage of approximately 5,000–11,000 physicians to meet existing palliative care needs; this deficit is likely to increase.
-The American Academy of Hospice and Palliative Medicine states that, "students graduating from medical school today have very little, if any, training in the core precepts of pain and symptom management, communication skills, and care coordination for patients with serious or life-threatening illness."
-As a result, there is a substantial need to train clinicians in areas that are essential to palliative care.
+As palliative care increasingly becomes an essential component of routine medical care, there is an accompanying workforce shortage of appropriately trained clinicians.
+The American Academy of Hospice and Palliative Medicine has concluded that "students graduating medical school today have very little, if any, training in the core precepts of pain and symptom management, communication skills, and care coordination for patients with serious life-threatening illness."
+There is a substantial need to train clinicians in areas that are essential to palliative care.
+PCEP exists to efficiently acquire the skills and perspective necessary to influence this changing health care environment.

 Palliative Care Education and Practice (PCEP) offers intensive learning experiences for physician and nurse educators who wish to become expert in the clinical practice and teaching of comprehensive, interdisciplinary palliative care, as well as gain expertise in leading and managing improvements in palliative care education and practice at their own institutions.